pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 dashboards.
 VMware Aria Operations for Applications offers several deployment options.
 During development, a single proxy is often sufficient for all data sources.
-For more information about other deployment options, see the [Wavefront documentation](https://docs.wavefront.com/proxies.html#proxy-deployment-options).
+For more information about other deployment options, see the [VMware Aria Operations for Applications documentation](https://docs.wavefront.com/proxies.html#proxy-deployment-options).

 To configure Cloud Native Runtimes to send traces to the Wavefront proxy and then, configure the Wavefront proxy to consume Zipkin spans: